Who among the widows in the Bible do you know the stories?

 Getting to know her

-Second in our list of notable widows in the Bible is Anna, the daughter of Penuel of the tribe of Asher (Luke 2:36).
+Second on our list of notable widows in the Bible is Anna, the daughter of Penuel of the tribe of Asher (Luke 2:36).

 Like Miriam, Deborah, and Huldah (Exodus 15:20; Judges 4:4; 2 Chronicles 34:22), she was also a prophetess (Luke 2:36).

 Anna lived with her husband for some years.
-But later, she became widowed until the age of eighty-four (verses 36 and 37; Ellen White, The Retirement Years 190.4).
+But later, she became widowed until the age of 84 (verses 36-37)2.

 An important event in the Bible she was part of